 Rusted tin sheets on a wall, Valparaiso, Chile.
 (Photo copyright © by Kaj Halberg)

 This species is distributed in the major part of Europe and temperate parts of Asia, eastwards to Japan.
 Its larvae feed on leaves of various members of the cabbage family (Brassicaceae), preferably cuckoo-flower (Cardamine pratensis) and garlic mustard (Alliaria petiolata).

 Male orange-tip, sucking nectar in a flower of blue-eyed Mary (Omphalodes verna), Møn, Denmark.
 (Photo copyright © by Kaj Halberg)

 (Photo copyright © by Kaj Halberg)

 California sister, observed at Kings Canyon River, Sierra Nevada, California.
 (Photo copyright © by Kaj Halberg)

 Lotus is a huge genus of the pea family (Fabaceae), comprising at least 130 species.
-The popular name of these plants is bird’s-foot trefoil, the trefoil part referring to the tripartite leaves, whereas bird’s-foot refers to their triple pods, which spread out from a common point, hereby resembling a bird’s foot.
+The popular name of these plants is bird’s-foot trefoil, the trefoil part referring to the tripartite leaves, whereas bird’s-foot refers to the often triple pods, which spread out from a common point, hereby resembling a bird’s foot.

 Common bird’s-foot trefoil (Lotus corniculatus) is widely distributed in Temperate Eurasia, growing in drier habitats with low vegetation.
 In the Himalaya, it is found between 1,500 and 4,000 m altitude, from Pakistan east to central Nepal.

-In 2008, following genetic studies, a group of thrushes, encompassing c.
-21 species, which were traditionally placed in the genus Zoothera, were moved to the genus Geokichla.
+Following genetic studies, a group of thrushes, encompassing about 21 species, which were traditionally placed in the genus Zoothera, were moved to the genus Geokichla in 2008.
 This genus was established in 1836 by German naturalist Salomon Müller (1804-1864), who explored parts of Dutch East Indies (today Indonesia) between 1826 and 1835.

 Subspecies cyanota of southern India is very distinct, having a white face with two vertical black streaks below and behind the eye.
 It has been suggested that it forms a separate species, but intermediate forms occur where its range overlaps with that of nominate citrina.